 "I take claims of abuse seriously, and I expect that the relevant local, state, and federal entities will take them seriously as well," Goodlatte said.
 "Until today’s news report, I was not aware of these complaints."

-Virginia's senators, Tim Kaine and Mark Warner, said they would be "reaching out to the federal officials responsible for this program to demand answers."
+Virginia's senators, Tim Kaine and Mark Warner, said they would be "

 Though incarcerated in a facility similar to a prison, the children detained on administrative immigration charges have not been convicted of any crime.